GeoTech23/CheckMate/README.md

 ```

 This will launch the Checkmate application on your local server.
 Open your web browser and visit http://localhost:3000 to access Checkmate.

+## Contributing
+We welcome contributions from the community!
+If you'd like to contribute to Checkmate, please follow these guidelines:

+Fork the repository.
+Create a new branch.
+Make your changes and commit them.
+Push your changes to your forked repository.
+Open a pull request, providing a detailed description of your changes.
+Please ensure that your contributions adhere to our code of conduct.